-Groundbreaking EV manufacturer Tesla has managed to emulate Hoover, Dyson, and Band-Aid and has developed a brand synonymous with a generic product.
+Groundbreaking EV manufacturer Tesla has somewhat emulated Hoover, Dyson, and Band-Aid, developing a brand synonymous with a generic product.
 In the electric vehicle market, the brand is now firmly established, indicating that Tesla is one of the significant investment opportunities of the decade.

 YOUR CAPITAL IS AT RISK